 "It is really great to have had such a showing of students and I hope we can do lots more next year!
 We are really aiming to have more service learning opportunities so they can understand more about why places like El Buen exist.
 For example, the health fair started at 9 and we had one woman who came at 4 am to be sure she could get a health screening.
 Volunteering is a lot more meaningful when you meet the people and hear their stories." – Lisie Sillers, El Buen Samaritano Episcopal Mission

-Click here to download the requirements for Community Service
+Click here to download the requirements for Service Learning